 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M10 (Typ 3656) and the Ricoh GR II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Leica M10 and the Ricoh GR II.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The M10 can be obtained in two different colors (black, silver), while the GR II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Ricoh GR II is considerably smaller (34 percent) than the Leica M10.
-In this context, it is worth noting that neither the M10 nor the GR II are weather-sealed.
+It is worth mentioning in this context that the M10 is splash and dust resistant, while the GR II does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the GR II has a lens built in, whereas the M10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the M10 and their specifications in the Leica M Lens Catalog.